Intent to Enroll Deadlines

-- In My Checklist under the My Status heading, select the Intent to Register link and accept your offer of admission!
+- In your portal Checklist under the Incomplete Tasks heading, select the Intent to Enroll link and accept your offer of admission!

-Filing your Intent to Register is free.
+Submitting your Intent to Enroll is free.
 If you plan to attend CSUN, do it today!

 - Electronic transcripts: